 Eligibility: Current member of A/B/C team

 Role: The Treasurer is responsible for balancing the team’s accounts and manages payments for team incurred costs.
-He or she also collects dues from team members as well as registration money for the Michigan Ballroom Competition.
+They also collect dues from team members as well as registration money for the Michigan Ballroom Competition.
 Over the course of the semester, the Treasurer tracks balances for every member and ensures members have paid their accumulated balances.

 Eligibility: Current member of A/B/C team

 Role: The Technology Chair is responsible for all technology-related issues of the team.
-He or she updates and maintains the webpage and the e-mail lists, including newcomer registration, Michigan competition registration, apparel, PayPal payment buttons, and donations.
-For OSB, MichComp, and Arnold, the Tech Chair is responsible for the video taping of dancing and making the videos available for team members to view.
+They update and maintain the webpage and the e-mail lists, including newcomer registration, Michigan competition registration, apparel, PayPal payment buttons, and donations.
+For OSB, MichComp, and Arnold, the Tech Chair is responsible for the videotaping of dancing and making the videos available for team members to view.

 Eligibility: Currently in at least second semester on the team.
 Website expertise strongly encouraged.
 Coding expertise is helpful.

-(she/her/hers) Luna eve is a sophomore studying at the Stamps School of art and design at U of M. Growing up in NYC, she specializes in fine arts but is currently interested in film and other modes of storytelling.
+Luna Eve (she/her/hers) is a sophomore studying at the Stamps School of art and design at U of M. Growing up in NYC, she specializes in fine arts but is currently interested in film and other modes of storytelling.
 She is also a Member of Shift Core team and is friends with too many Stem/CS majors.
-Luna loves solo trips to the Movies, international rhumba, cooking for friends, and her dog rainbow.
+Luna loves solo trips to the Movies, international rumba, cooking for friends, and her dog rainbow.
 She also enjoys drawing from observation, and if you take her out for coffee, she’ll be glad to give you a lesson.

 Role: The Recruitment Chair helps newcomers have a smooth transition as they join the team.
-He or she has an intimate relationship with newcomer couples and addresses any of their concerns, both individually and as a group.
+They have an intimate relationship with newcomer couples and addresses any of their concerns, both individually and as a group.
 The Recruitment chair is responsible for the advertising of the team during the Fall and Winter semester recruitment seasons, including but not limited to distribution of flyers, Festifall, and Winterfest.
 The Recruitment Chair is present at all beginner lessons on Saturday and helps newcomers bring together partnerships and prepare for competitions.
-He or she handles general e-mail inquiries addressed to the team (e.g. newcomer questions).
+They handle general email inquiries addressed to the team (e.g. newcomer questions).